paulthegeek/nota_bene_angular/README.md

 # What is Nota Bene Angular?
-An simple front end client that uses the notes API
+A simple front end client that uses the notes API

 ## Getting Started